 For families, the NHTSA may take a look at features such as blind spot detection, advanced frontal lighting for better night visibility, as well as features like lane departure prevention.

-If you or your loved one has suffered serious injuries in any type of motor vehicle accident, you may want to discuss your situation with an experienced Wisconsin personal injury attorney.
+If you or your loved one has suffered serious injuries in any type of motor vehicle accident, you may want to discuss your situation with an experienced injury attorney in Milwaukee.
 Call today for your free, initial consultation.